 13. For each of the categories, an evaluation is made of the importance of the component using a four-point scale: (i) ++ highly significant component; (ii) + significant component; (iii) 0 negligible component; (iv) ? gaps in evidence.
 These scores represent the relative magnitude of the value of the component at the site.
 The assessor also has to enter a second score for each of the five ecosystem components.
 This second score relates to the certainty of the value.
 These two scores are combined in a simple matrix to give a single score that reflects both the magnitude and certainty of the value of each of the five ecosystem component categories.

-14. To complete Worksheet 2 requires the assessor to identify survey data in local and national inventories and datasets held in government departments and universities, by non-governmental organisations, such as wildlife groups and knowledge held by local and Indigenous people.
-It can also include data from international databases, such as the Ramsar Sites Information Service and IUCN Red Lists.
+14. To complete Worksheet 2 requires the assessor to identify survey data in local and national inventories and datasets held in government departments and universities, by non-governmental organisations, such as wildlife groups and knowledge held by IPLCs.
+It can also include, where appropriate, data from international databases, such as the Ramsar Sites Information Service and IUCN Red Lists.

 15. Worksheet 3: Ecosystem services.
 The ecosystem services record the multiple benefits that the site is providing to human society.
 Information is recorded for different ecosystem services under four main categories (with the total number of services in each category given in parenthesis): provisioning (10), regulatory (16), cultural (8) and supporting services (6) (Fig. 3).